 The prop master places the objects essential to the story on the set where it will unfold, but must the story necessarily be told?
-The elements of the set are there to make up an environment and to create the conditions for the action, even when the actors are missing.
+Props aim at making up an environment and at creating the conditions for the action, in the absence of any actor.
 Thus both a scene and a narration are established, based on elements placed one after another, one on top of each other, one behind the other.
-They are interpreted as elements of a story tinged with the manner in which they were used (Jean-Pascal Flavien), as a linguistic syntax (Karl Larsson), or as a magic trick (Stuart Sherman).
+They are interpreted as elements of a story tinged with the way they were used (Jean-Pascal Flavien), as a linguistic syntax (Karl Larsson), or as a magic trick (Stuart Sherman).
 In any case, the boundaries between these categories become porous as soon as the accessories replace the actors.

 The stage on which they perform (Barbara Bloom) or the effects that occur when they appear (James Welling) can also literally give them a part to play and a story to tell.
 The way we understand this story depends on our capacity to interpret the accessories as we would pieces of evidence or items from a collection.
-One could call this " l'esprit de l'étagère " (the shelf wit)- unlike l'esprit de l'escalier (the staircase wit), one is not reminded of an idea later, but instead, finds character traits in objects that are physically devoid of them.
+One could call this " l'esprit de l'étagère " (the shelf wit)- unlike l'esprit de l'escalier (the staircase wit), one does not think of a reply too late but instead finds personal qualities in objects that are physically devoid of them.
 Whoever is able to perceive these will recognise the portrait of their owner (Christian Boltanski) or the contradictory desires that haunt such common items (Simon Dybbroe Møller).

-In short, the spiritual complement that we give objects belong to us alone.
+In short, the spiritual complement that we give objects belongs to us alone.
 We invest them with our intuitions and emotions, sometimes to the point where subjects and objects seem indivisible (Judith Hopf) or incomprehensible one without the other (Shelly Nadashi).
 On occasion, we notice that they are endowed with a kind of autonomy, with an existence of their own (Camille Blatrix), or are driven by feelings (Anouchka Oler).

 Thus we are used to objects fulfilling functions other than what their original design intended - it is this observation that brought the artists of this exhibition together.
 They all present objects that are easily recognisable for what they are, and which also evoke a narration or feelings.
 The importance lies in the 'and', in the overlapping.
 This is where an entirely new relationship is built, where our emotions give objects their evocative power.
-These works can be seen as just so many moments in which our feelings harmonise with our environment in both an irrational and unexpected way.
+These works can be seen as just so many moments in which our feelings harmonise with our environment in a way that is both irrational and unexpected.

-le plateau, paris 22 rue des Alouettes 75019 Paris T +33 (0) 1 76 21 13 41 www.fraciledefrance.com
+le plateau, paris 22 rue des Alouettes 75019 Paris T+33 (0) 1 76 21 13 41 www.fraciledefrance.com

-Wednesday to Sunday, 2-7pm

-Free Admission

-Late Night Opening: the 1st Wednesday of each month, until 9 pm: Plateau-Apéro
+Wednesday to Sunday, 2-7pm Free Admission Late Night Opening : the 1 $^{\rm st}$ Wednesday of each month, until 9 pm : Plateau-Apéro